ARION

 “Has this unknown force had any adverse effects on the animals and embryos?
 Will any of our animals turn out to have human characteristics?”

 “Oddly enough, I can find no mutations in any that I have examined, but I will continue to screen them all.
-They were all on decks above you, so the passage of the rays appear to have moved one direction from external to internal.”
+They were all on decks above you, so the passage of the rays appears to have moved one direction from external to internal.”

 “And since the decks were rotating, these rays roasted us evenly as if we were in a rotisserie,” Dr. Kate murmured.
 She fell quiet for several long moments.
 “How many of our personnel have – have changed like I have?”